SeoulTech/seoultech-website/source/blog/2013/2013-04-25-upcoming-tech-events-in-seoul-on-may-2013.md

 ---
 Hey Seoul Techies, what are you up to this May?

-We’ve composed a list of technology oriented events this March for you.Please join any of them and share experience with the rest of us later on.
+We’ve composed a list of technology oriented events this March for you.
+Please join any of them and share experience with the rest of us later on.

+{{fold}}

 **Facebook Mobile DevCon 2013**